elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>France and the United States </p>
 <p>Total: $4,000</p>

-<p><i>In the Streets of Le Cap</i> will visually reconstruct Cap-Français which was the economic and cultural capital of the French colony of Saint-Domingue during the 18th century.
+<p>Carrie Glenn and Camille Cordier will visually reconstruct Cap-Français during the 18th century, the economic and cultural capital of the French colony of Saint-Domingue.
 The visualization tools will highlight the transformation of this Caribbean city and allow users to search for specific individuals.
-The PIs have completed the project's first stage by transcribing and translating data for over 5,000 individuals and buildings and georeferencing this data using QGIS software.
+The PIs have completed the project's first stage by transcribing and translating data for over 5,000 individuals and buildings and georeferencing this data with QGIS software.
 They will now complete the project's second stage by adding searchable features for their platform to identify specific individuals and find information on dwellings represented in the maps.
 A final iteration of the project—to be completed later—will allow the public to visualize the city's evolution by navigating from one data layer to another.</p>

 **Virtual Altar: From an Other through an Unknown to an Elsewhere**
 <p>Christin Washington (University of Maryland)</p>
 <p>Guyana and the United States</p>
 <p>Total: $7,700</p>

 <p><i>Virtual Altar</i> is an immersive media installation that engages cultural memory and possessions.
 Serving as a multidimensional map, it traces the geographic route of Afro-Caribbean migrants from countries in the Caribbean Sea to new lands they call home to psychic spaces they produce.
-Visitors to the site will be greeted with sounds and images associated with the African-syncretic spiritual-cum-cultural mourning ritual, Nine Night, which is practiced across the Caribbean, and will witness a house or an altar.
-It syncretizes spatial technologies such as the body and 3-D terrestrial laser scanning to reclaim African-syncretic rituals that have been subject to legal and social persecution.
-The project celebrates the lives and memories of those who have endured migration.</p>
+This installation is an artisanal tech approach that rejects realism and trusts black folks’ perception to become attuned to cultural perspectives on space and memory.
+It syncretizes spatial technologies such as the body and 3-D terrestrial laser scanning to reclaim African-syncretic rituals that have been subject to legal and social persecution, celebrate the lives and memories that have endured migration, and address the conjuncture of embodied spirituality and geospatial technologies as media capable of enabling or disabling situatedness.</p>

 **A Digital Archive of Caribbean Deaf Histories**
 <p>Rehana Omardeen (European Union of the Deaf) and Ben Braithwaite (University of the West Indies, Trinidad and Tobago)</p>